Explore Jobs

 Key Takeaways:

-• Make a list of the skills you used while studying abroad and include them on your resume
+• Compile a list of skills you honed while studying abroad and incorporate them into your resume.

 Why Include Your Study Abroad Experience